seabeya/tech-stack/go/README.md

 <br>

 > [!NOTE]
-> When manupulating data through a method, we need to use pointers because of the `pass-by-value` rule.
+> When manipulating data through a method, we need to use pointers because of the `pass-by-value` rule.
 >
 > ```go
 > func (p *person) changeName(name string) {
 > 	p.name = name
+> 	// (*p).name = name // This is valid too, but unnecessary in Go.
+> 	// Go simplifies pointer access for structs by dereferencing p behind the scenes.
 > }
 >
 > func main() {